Zixuan-Qiao/I2C_drivers/DHT20/README.md

 Standard I2C client driver, implements probe and remove functions to manage the device from kernel-space.

+Since DHT20 does not come with an interrupt line, workqueue is adopted to poll the device regularly.

 **2. Char Device Driver**

 As stated in the Linux documentation, I2C devices are usually managed by kernel-space drivers.
 Such approach provides security but lacks convenience.
 Thus, a loadable module i2c-dev is included in the Linux source tree to make I2C devices accessible in user-space.